Getting a Fix on MAPS: The Army’s $50B Professional Services Contract

 What is a Qualifying Project (QP)?

-Reminder: This is based on the December 2024 draft Sections L and M. Always read the final RFP or latest Amendment for the final requirement.
+Reminder: This is based on the January 2026 draft Sections L and M. Always read the final RFP or latest Amendment for the final requirement.

 Offerors may submit a maximum of three projects per proposed domain.
 A QP must:

-- Have a $2M minimum total value,
+- Have a $2.5M minimum total value,

-- Have a minimum of one year of performance and must have occurred within the last four years from the date of the solicitation due date; and
+- Must have occurred within the last four years from the final date of solicitation,

-- The QP’s assigned NAICS must align to one of the five specific Domain NAICS (currently 541330, 541611, 541715, 541512, or 541519) and technical capabilities described.**
+- The QP’s assigned NAICS must be the same as one of the five specific Domains and technical capabilities described in L.2.2.2.2.1.

 What must bidders provide with each QP?

-What are the Technical Capabilities?
+What are the Technical Capabilities for Relevance?

 Technical Services |